AgusGuevara/webrepo/README.md

 Having the opportunity to do some coding, I've decided to add stuff I haven't worked with before.

 - Typescript!!
-- Vite + Shadcn components
+- Vite + Shadcn/Radix components
 - Tailwind
 - Zod + React hook form